emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 2 actions\
 You sculpt a barrier of ice within 30m of you that blocks sight and, once shattered, freezes foes.
 You create either a 1-meter-thick wall of ice in a straight line up to 20m long and 4m high (the wall doesn't have to be vertical, but it must be anchored on both sides to a solid surface) or a 1m thick, 4m radius hemisphere of ice.
 The ice that makes up the wall is opaque.
 If you wish, the wall can be of a smaller length, height, or radius.
 You must create the wall in an unbroken open space so its edges don't pass through any creatures or objects, or the Spell is lost.

 Each 4m by 4m section of the wall has AC 15, and 25 Hit Points, and it's immune to critical hits, Cold damage, and precision damage.
-A section also has weakness to fire 10; a section of the wall destroyed by fire melts, evaporating into water and steam.
+A section also has weakness to Fire 10; a section of the wall destroyed by fire melts, evaporating into water and steam.
 A section destroyed by means other than fire leaves behind a chilling mass of ice that is difficult terrain and deals 4d6 Cold damage to any creature passing through it.

 The wall lasts for 1 minute or umtil completely destroyed.

+You can use this Flourish three times per day.

+### Water Breathing
+Nature, Spell, Water\
+1 action\
+You give up to 10 creatures of your choice within 20 of you the ability to breathe air and water, to ignore penalties for attacking underwater and a swimming speed of 10m.
+These benefits lasts for 1 hour, or until you perform this Flourish again.

 You can use this Flourish three times per day.

 ### Weapon Barrage
 Spell\